naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 unitID which abides to [complies with] international bio information standards is key in guaranteeing the uniqueness.

 **A PID exists indefinitely**
-Naturalis will try to assure the permanent character of its PURLs.
 Naturalis makes a dedicated effort to assure the permanent character of its PURLs.

 **A PID is unambigiously applied**